Hobbitenango, Guatemala (Review)

 The entrance ticket is 75.
 Q around $10.
 Interestingly enough, there’s a lot that you could do with it.
 A lot that is included in it, unlike when we went to El Hato Verde and I have an entire podcast for that restaurant.
 It’s 115 q (around $16) but no activities are actually included in it, unlike Hobbitenango Guatemala.
 So I’ll get more into what is included in a bit.

-Also, if you liked Hobbitenango, you should visit Jardines de Provenza, a beautiful lavender field, with stunning views of the volcano, you can eat there and take amazing photos
+Also, if you liked Hobbitenango, you should check the best restaurants in Guatemala, also, visit Jardines de Provenza, a beautiful lavender field, with stunning views of the volcano, you can eat there and take amazing photos

 How to subscribe?